You are here

-- The Water uses flashcards and a blank cover card
+- a blank piece of card

-- Four 1-litre bottles of water or big container of water.
+- four 1-litre bottles of water or big container of water

-- Flashcards game, ‘I see, I see!'
-Hold up one of the water uses flashcards but cover it with a card.
-Slowly lift the cover card so the students start to see what the image is behind.
-The first to call out the correct answer takes a turn to select a flashcard, cover with the card and lift slowly.
+- Play the flashcards game I see, I see!
+Hold up one of the flashcards but cover it with a blank piece of card.
+Slowly move the card so the students start to see what the image behind it is.
+The first to call out the correct answer takes a turn to select a flashcard, cover it with the card and slowly reveal it.

 - Discussion.
 Explain that some children in parts of the world can't use water so easily and that they have to walk long distances to collect their water and carry it back home.
 Draw a tap on the board crossed out to get across meaning.